Warfare (band): History

-The band was founded in 1984 by drummer/singer Paul "Evo" Evans, guitarist Gunner and bassist Falken.
+The band was founded in 1984 by former The Blood drummer/singer Paul "Evo" Evans, guitarist Gunner (Kelvin Johnson) and bassist Falken (David Taylor).
 Evo had previously played drums in the punk bands Major Accident, The Blood and Angelic Upstarts, and wanted to "blend metal and punk in a manner not done before".
 In 1984, Warfare released two singles and an EP.
 On their second single, the band covered "Two Tribes" by Frankie Goes to Hollywood.

 The group also released their debut album Pure Filth in the same year, which was produced by Algy Ward from the band Tank.
 Cronos from Venom took over vocals and bass on the song "Rose Petals Fall from Her Face".
 Another EP, Total Death, was released in 1985 for the movie Metal City.
 The band played very few concerts, and the ones they did play turned into violent cacophony.

 The second album Metal Anarchy was produced by Lemmy Kilmister from Motörhead, with Motörhead guitarist Würzel as guest guitarist.
 The album was released towards the end of 1985.
 Work then began on the third album.
-During the recording, bassist Falken left Warfare, leaving Cronos to play bass until Zlaughter joined the group as the new permanent bassist.
+During the recording, bassist Falken left Warfare, leaving Cronos to play bass until Zlaughter (Alan Ward) joined the group as the new permanent bassist.

 In 1986, the band released their third album, Mayhem Fuckin' Mayhem, which was produced by Cronos, who also sang guest vocals on "You've Really Got Me", a cover of The Kinks' "You Really Got Me".
 It was followed by a single with a cover of Robert Palmer's "Addicted to Love".
 Several concerts followed before the album was released.
 They interrupted the performances of other bands, including Metallica; Warfare's label Neat Records did not like this and waited until the matter was considered obsolete before releasing the album in 1987.